DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **Find the file.**  Ok, now where is the file?
 We know, it's in the `Data_Bootcamp` directory, but where is that?
 We need the complete path so we can tell Python where to find it.

+**Exercise (potentially challenging).** We can save some time if you already know this.
+(It's not required, we're just giving it a shot.)
+Find the path to `test.csv` on your computer.
+If you find it, tell us what you did.
+If you're not sure what this means, or how to do it, raise your hand.

 Let's introduce some terms so we can be clear what we're talking about.
 The "file name" is something like `test.csv`.
 The format of the "directory" or folder address depends on the operating system.
 On a Windows computer, it's something like